2026 Genesis G70

 - Pro:Quick acceleration

-- Pro:Some first-rate upscale design touches
+- Pro:Upscale design touches

-- Pro:Lots of features and tech for the price
+- Pro:Plenty of features for the price

 - Pro:Excellent warranty coverage